-The Niger Delta Development Commission (NDDC) implement its project through companies that are established as corporate entities under the Corporate Affairs Commission (CAC) with the right to sue and be sued.
-This implies that NDDC's contractors as subject to the legal ownership requirements of corporations in Nigeria and the Beneficial Ownership disclosure initiative as enshrined in the Companies and Allied Matters Act 2020.
+The Niger Delta Development Commission (NDDC) was established as a corporate entity under the Corporate Affairs Commission (CAC) with the right to sue and be sued [1].
+This implies that the NDDC is subject to the legal ownership requirements of corporations in Nigeria and the Beneficial Ownership Disclosure initiative as enshrined in the Companies and Allied Matters Act

-The failure of the NDDC has been linked to the gross mismanagement of funds and contract-related corruption.
-In the last ten years, over 100 investigative reports have linked poor implementation of projects and in some cases non-implementation of projects to contract-related corruption in the NDDC.
-Several other independent scorecards and audit reports attribute poorly implemented projects to poor contract management practices in the Commission.
-This is supported by massive contract racketeering and jobbing.
-This further goes to show the complacency of successive management of the Commission in awarding
+The failure of the NDDC has been linked to the gross mismanagement of funds and contractrelated corruption.14 In the last ten years, over 100 investigative reports have linked poor implementation of projects and in some cases non-implementation of projects to contractrelated corruption in the NDDC.15 Several other independent scorecards and audit reports attribute poorly implemented projects to poor contract management practices in the Commission.16 This is supported by massive contract racketeering and jobbing.
+This further goes to show the complacency of successive management of the Commission in awarding contracts to faceless organizations and individuals through the corrupt process called the "Emergency Contracts" award.
+The level of project completion or abandonment in Nigeria is linked to the relationship between contractors and public officials awarding the contracts.17

-$^{11. \}quad https://placng.org/i/wp-content/uploads/2020/07/Senate-Report-on-the-Investigation-of-the-Alleged-Financial-Recklessness-in-the-Niger-Delta-Development-Commission-NDDC.pdf$
+11. https://placng.org/i/wp-content/uploads/2020/07/Senate-Report-on-the-Investigation-of-the-Alleged-Financial-Recklessness-in-the-Niger-Delta-Development-Commission-NDDC.pdi